subdesign/CI-HTI-Securimage/README.md

+## --- This article isn't maintained anymore ---

 # Codeigniter "How-to-implement" series part 1 - *SECURIMAGE*

 *This series objective is to demonstrate how to implement several libraries into Codeigniter*